SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Scale will persist across instances and avatar load
+Scale will persist across instances and avatar load.
+Disabled by default.

 </details>